 Tetracaine drops (AltaCaine, Tetcaine) block the nerve endings in your eye from signaling pain to your brain.
-Tetracaine has been found to cause cell death in the cells of your cornea if it’s overused.
+Tetracaine to cause cell death in the cells of your cornea if it’s overused.

 Proparacaine drops (Alcaine, Ocu-Caine) block the nerve endings in your eye from feeling pain.
 These drops are considered a topical anesthetic.
 Some people who are sensitive to other local anesthetics find they’re able to use proparacaine without issue.
 But in rare cases, proparacaine can cause a serious allergic reaction.

 Eye numbing drops are used by doctors for several reasons.

 A corneal abrasion is a scratch in the clear tissue that covers your eye.
 Most corneal abrasions heal in a day or two.
 Sometimes, the scratch can become infected and may require antibiotics to heal.